- Room Assignment Related Questions

 - Weck Hall

 Our upperclass students live in The Woods Apartment Complex, which is a luxury, suite-style living option with amenities such as a pool, fitness area, computer lab, and theater room.
-Sophomores, juniors, and seniors may also choose to live in University-operated apartments (if available) or approved Greek chapter houses.
+Sophomores, juniors, and seniors may also choose to live in University-operated apartments (if available) or approved fraternity or sorority houses.

 What is a Living Learning Community?